-The contractor's achievement of the goal is measured by actual payments made to the DBEs.
-The contractor shall submit the "Certification of Final DBE Payments form for each DBE firm working on the contract.
-This form shall be signed by the contractor and the relevant DBE, and submitted to the Engineer no later than 30 days after the DBE receives final payment.
+The contractor's achievement of the goal is measured by actual payments made to the DBE.
+The contractor shall submit the "Certification of Final DBE Payments" form for each DBE firm working on the contract.
+This form shall be signed by the contractor and the relevant DBE, and submitted to the LPA/Subrecipient no later than 30 days after the DBE completes its work.

-ADOT will use this certification and other information available to determine applicable DBE credit allowed to date by the contractor and the extent to which the DBE firms were fully paid for that work.
+The LPA/Subrecipient and ADOT will use this certification and other information available to determine applicable DBE credit allowed to date by the contractor and the extent to which the DBE firms were fully paid for that work.
 By the act of filing the forms, the contractor acknowledges that the information is supplied in order to justify the payment of state and federal funds to the contractor.

-The contractor will not be released from the obligations of the contract until the "Certification of Final DBE Payments" forms are received and deemed acceptable by the Engineer and BECO.
+The contractor will not be released from the obligations of the contract until the "Certification of Final DBE Payments" forms are received and deemed acceptable by the LPA/Subrecipient.